swcarpentry/hpc-novice/_episodes/10-login-and-transfer.md

 > see the reverse.
 {: .callout}

-One thing people very frequently struggle with is transferring files to and from a cluster.
+One thing people frequently struggle with is transferring files to and from a cluster.
 We'll cover several methods of doing this from the command line, then cover how to do this using the GUI program FileZilla,